 American University of Central Asia (AUCA) Bard’s partnership with this liberal arts college in Bishkek, Kyrgyzstan, allows AUCA students and visiting students to receive Bard-approved credit for their completed course work.
 The AUCA-Bard Study Abroad Program offers students interested in Central Asian and Russian studies and languages a unique opportunity to study side by side, in English, with peers from 25 different countries.
 To learn more, see “International Programs and Study Abroad” in this catalogue or go to the AUCA website at http://auca.bard.edu.

 Bard College Berlin: A Liberal Arts University Bard College Berlin students who complete the four-year B.A. program may earn German and American bachelor’s degrees.
 Flexible programs allow students, including matriculated Bard undergraduates, to study at Bard College Berlin for a semester, a year, or longer.
-For more information, see “International Programs and Study Abroad” or visit www.bard.edu/berlin.
+For more information, see “International Programs and Study Abroad” or visit berlin.bard.edu.

 Bard College Clemente Course in the Humanities The Clemente Course provides college-level instruction, for college credit, to economically disadvantaged individuals aged 17 and older.
 Begun as a pilot project on the Lower East Side of Manhattan, the Clemente Course is currently in its 17th year, with approximately 300 students matriculated at 14 sites around the country.
 Overall, the program has enrolled more than 3,000 students, of whom approximately 2,000 completed the course, 1,800 earned college credit, and 1,500 transferred to four-year colleges and universities or planned to do so.